Joan Buchanan: Pre-political career

 Buchanan attended the University of California, Santa Barbara and graduated with a bachelor of arts degree in economics in 1973.

 Before the age of 30, she retired from the private sector, after obtaining the position of Director of Commercial Operations at Delta Dental.

 While raising her five children locally, Buchanan served for 20 years on the San Ramon Valley School Board, including 4 terms as president.
 Buchanan's budgeting and organizational development led to SRVUSD being ranked among the top 5% of all school districts in California.
 Over 94% of the district's graduating seniors attend college.

 Buchanan also served as Vice-President of the San Ramon Valley School Age Child Care Alliance and helped bring childcare services to San Ramon elementary schools.
 In addition, she successfully led the 1994 "No on Vouchers" campaign to preserve funds for public schools.

+Political career

 2008 California State Assembly campaign

 Buchanan successfully ran for State Assembly in 2008.
 She ran in California's 15th district against Republican San Ramon Mayor H. Abram Wilson.
-Assembly District 15 includes areas of Contra Costa, Alameda, Sacramento and San Joaquin Counties.
+Assembly District 15 includes areas of Contra Costa, Alameda, Sacramento, and San Joaquin Counties.
 Buchanan won the election by 52% to 48%.